1

 A white cane with red banding is used to assist blind and deafblind individuals navigate their environment

-An O&M professional provides individualized training on skills that promote independent travel and such.
+An O&M professional provides individualized training on skills that promote independence in travel, navigation, and daily activities.

 Support Service Provider Program Update - 2024